tdurouchoux/dsview_vault/topics/Concept/Data Flywheel.md

 type: Concept
 ---

-A strategy for leveraging user feedback to enhance models and systems, creating a cycle of continuous improvement.
+A concept emphasizing the importance of user feedback in enhancing models and systems to improve customer experience.